Expertium/expertium.github.io/RedditBot.md

 ![1_hUd744hDEEGx0-ypWGhrkw](https://github.com/user-attachments/assets/997a450a-5715-4c32-bc57-99a3e6c771c3)

+I highly recommend you to watch [this video by 1blue1brown](https://youtu.be/IHZwWFHWa-w) for a detailed explanation.

 ## Part Four: Multi-Layer Perceptron

 Initially I wanted to use [MLPClassifier](https://scikit-learn.org/dev/modules/generated/sklearn.neural_network.MLPClassifier.html) from the `sklearn` library, but quickly realized that it's very limited.
 It was time to ditch the toys and bring out the big guns.
 It was time to learn Pytorch.